LaunchlabAU/auspol-donations-twitter-bot/README.md

 ## Dataset

 The bot requires two datasets on top of the data available from the AEC, one to map twitter handles to donors, and the other to map donation recipients back to political parties.
-We appreciate any help in completing & checking these datasets, which can be done with a pull request (see below).
+We appreciate any help in completing & checking these datasets, which can be done with a pull request.

 ### Mapping twitter handles to donors: